cerner/fhir.cerner.com/content/millennium/r4/general-clinical/allergy-intolerance.md

 Notes:

-The _revinclude parameter may be provided once with the value Provenance:target.
-Example: _revinclude=Provenance:target
+The `_revinclude` parameter may be provided once with the value `Provenance:target`.
+Example: `_revinclude=Provenance:target`

-The _revinclude parameter may be provided with the _id/patient parameter.
-Example: _id=74771957,S-75479691&_revinclude=Provenance:target
+The `_revinclude` parameter may be provided with the `_id/patient` parameter.
+Example: `_id=74771957,S-75479691&_revinclude=Provenance:target`

-When _revinclude is provided in a request to the closed endpoint, the OAuth2 token must include the user/Provenance.read scope.
-Currently patient/Provenance.read is not supported and hence _revinclude cannot be utilised for patient persona.
+When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
+Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilised for patient persona.

 ### Headers